Education: Plastic Surgeon with an Engineering Background

 It’s exactly these ethical concerns that shape his teaching curriculum at USC.
 Dr. Nabavian is the Director of Aesthetic Surgery Education at USC where he serves as Clinical Assistant Professor of Plastic Surgery.
 In this capacity he teaches young plastic surgeons how to perform safe, effective and ethical cosmetic plastic surgery.

 Attending Staff at LAC/USC Regional Burn Center – Changing the Way that Burns are Treated

 Treating burn victims as a plastic surgeon has compelling implications.
 “Burns are not necessarily a plastic surgery disease, but interestingly because burns are so disfiguring, plastic surgeons understand how to treat scars and disfigurement in a unique way.”

-Typically, the treatment of burns is urgently focused on saving the patient's life.
-Dr. Nabavian incorporates aesthetic rehabilitation into the equation, where he concerns himself and his residents with minimalizing scaring and deformities as early as possible.
-"Most burn centers don't have as much plastic surgery involvement," he explains.
+Typically, the treatment of burns is urgently focused on saving the patient’s life.
+Santa Monica Plastic Surgeon Dr. Nabavian incorporates aesthetic rehabilitation into the equation, where he concerns himself and his residents with minimalizing scaring and deformities as early as possible.
+“Most burn centers don’t have as much plastic surgery involvement,” he explains.